-Whilst palliative care is often associated with life threatening diseases and life limiting illnesses, it doesn’t necessarily mean that a patient is dying – in some cases, the patient is cured or their condition improves, and they no longer need specialised care.
+Whilst palliative care is often associated with life threatening diseases and life limiting illnesses, it doesn’t necessarily mean that a resident is dying – in some cases, the resident is cured or their condition improves, and they no longer need specialised care.

 What Services Does Palliative Care Include?

-Within a palliative care service that aims to provide the best possible quality of living that patients experience, there are a number of parts and measures taken that focus around the following areas:
+Within a palliative care service that aims to provide the best possible quality of living that residents experience, there are a number of parts and measures taken that focus around the following areas:

 - Physical pain relief and management

 - Other symptom relief and management

 - Measures to promote a more active lifestyle

 - Carer meetings with resident and relatives